 The adage is, "If you don't have your health, you don't have anything."
-Health is not just physical but mental, so you need to ensure you take scheduled breaks – whether that's doing a house chore, taking a quick walk, or just stretching.
-A healthy employee is a productive and happy employee!
+Health is not just physical but mental, so you need to ensure you take scheduled breaks – whether doing a house chore, taking a quick walk, or just stretching.
+A healthy employee is a productive and happy employee.
 For those that are slightly more ambitious, make time for a real workout.
 You don't need fancy exercise equipment to stay healthy – use a chair, a bench, or take it further and buy some stretch bands on Amazon or your favorite store if they're open.
 A little hint - put a recurring meeting for just yourself in your calendar.
-That way, you'll get a pop-up message, and co-workers won't try to plan a meeting at that time (it's your time).
+That way, you'll get a pop-up message to remind you, and co-workers won't try to plan a meeting at that time (it's your time).

 What and when you eat also comes into play – it may be tempting/too easy to snack in your cupboard.
 At least when you're in an office, you have some limitations and co-workers eyeing your dieting habits.
 Keeping your appetite in check and your blood sugar stable is vital to help you concentrate.
 If you plan, you can have healthy snacks ready and available throughout the day.
 For a great reference list, check snacknation.com for 121 Easy & Delicious Healthy snacks in 2020 for Every Type of Snacker.
-Like most, you are still figuring your way through this new reality, even after several months, so cut yourself some slack.
+Like most, you are still navigating your way through this new reality, even after several months, so cut yourself some slack.
 You've made it this far, and with some slight tweaks, you'll be just fine, or maybe you're there already!
 Don't be afraid to ask questions – you may be intimidated, as you have a question that you think everyone already knows the answer to, but the other adage applies "there are no dumb questions!"

 Get notified of all the new features in Smart Onboarding